 Optimizing Light: The Best Placements to Install Recessed Lighting

 Recessed lights have a very specific purpose, unlike lights used for ambience or accent.
 Planning out the installation of recessed lights in your household is essential in ensuring the best placement and radius of light coverage.

-In Front, Not Behind
+1. Positioning Recessed Lights: In Front, Not Behind